Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Your training centre should be able to provide attendance documentation if SEAB requests it

-The April deadline is hard.
-If you have not started practical sessions by April, you cannot catch up in time for the same-year A-Level diet.
+The April registration window is still the key planning checkpoint.
+If you have not started practical sessions by then, it becomes difficult to support the declaration at registration and the timeline becomes extremely compressed.
 For the most current registration dates, check SEAB's important dates page.

 3 | Where to get supervised lab access